Workflow-Informatics/CDD-Python-SDK/README.md

 ```python
 getProtocolData(id=None, asDataFrame=True, help=False, statusUpdates=True, **kwargs)
 ```
-### Returns a filtered subset of the readout data for a single protocol using its protocol ID.
+### Return a filtered subset of the readout data for a single protocol using its protocol ID.

 	'id' argument is required, unless 'help' is set to True.